-Osun assemblyman empowers 450 constituents, distributes farm implements | TODAY.NG
+Osun Assemblyman empowers 450 constituents, distributes farm implements | TODAY.NG

 The beneficiaries among who were mostly youths, aged men and women lauded the lawmaker for the gesture, saying through series of empowerment programmes and various interventions, he has justified the confidence his constituents reposed in him.

-They assured that they would make judicious used of the materials distributed to them to encourage him to be more committed to give back to the society.
+They assured that they would make judicious used of the materials distributed to them to encourage him to be more committed to giving back to the society.

 Women under several associations like market women, political groups among others attended the programme.